yizhoucc/course-content/profdev_temp.md

 # Professional Development Sessions
 These are hour-long Crowdcast events with a panel of speakers that will discuss a topic and answer audience questions.
-For exact times in the relevant time-zones, see the calendar in Neurostars.
+For exact times in the relevant time-zones, see the [Neurostars Calendar](https://neurostars.org/t/professional-development-and-social-calendar/10496).
 They will be live streamed and recorded for later watching.
 Some sessions are duplicated to ensure coverage for students in different time-zones.

 ## Weekend 1: July 18 & 19